TejasMate/metacall-example-ci-old/README.md

 ## Setup

-1. Clone the `examples` and 'examples-testing' repository from the MetaCall's GitHub:
+1. Clone the `examples` and `examples-testing` repository from the MetaCall's GitHub:
    ```
    git clone https://github.com/metacall/examples.git
    ```